Business routes of Interstate 44

 Nine business routes of Interstate 44 (I-44) exist, all of them within the state of Missouri.

 Joplin business loop

 Interstate 44 Business (I-44 Bus.) in Joplin runs north from I-44 along Main Street until it reaches Route 66 (7th Street), where it turns east.
 It then runs through Duquesne and Duenweg.
 I-44 Bus. has a diamond interchange with Route 249 between Duquesne and Duenweg.

+I-44 Bus. is concurrent with other highways for its entire length.
+From the highway's western terminus to downtown Joplin it is concurrent with Route 43.
+In downtown Joplin, the highway then turns east onto 7th Street and runs concurrent with Route 66 until I-44/I-49/US 71 near Scotland.
+It follows the old alignment of US 71.